happo/happo.io/README.md

 };
 ```

+Finding the right threshold isn't always trivial.
+One thing to help in the
+process is to make a few dry-run comparison.
+Find one or a few comparisons (via
+https://happo.io/dashboard) and run `happo compare <sha1> <sha2> --dry-run` on
+the shas and look at what's being logged to figure out what threshold value you
+want to use.

 ## `asyncTimeout`

 If an example renders nothing to the DOM, Happo will wait a short while for content to appear.
 Specified in milliseconds, the default is `200`.